 Booking Hotel Nights

-To search for a hotel, head to the Hotels.com homepage.
+To search for a hotel, first head to their homepage.
 There’s a search window in the upper-left corner.
 Select your destination, check-in and check-out dates, number of guests, and number of rooms.

 There’s a drop-down menu to pick the number of rooms and guests — you may need to pick “more options” if you’re booking for a large group.
 When you’re ready, click “search.”

 On the next page, you’ll find the search results.
 By default, hotels are sorted by “our favorites,” which are determined based on an algorithm factoring in price, reviews, location, and more.
 According to their website:

 In general, unless I have a specific hotel property, price, or neighborhood in mind, I find that the “recommended” results list on most OTAs is fairly reasonable, and makes it easier to sort through what can be dozens or even hundreds of options in a big city.
 Just be certain to do your research, as Hotels.com does receive compensation for hotels that appear higher up their search listing, though that is not the only factor.